 Safe and Secure

-All payments are handled through Shopify Payments, whether mobile, desktop, or in person, for your piece of mind.
+All payments are handled through Shopify Payments, whether mobile, desktop, or in person, for your peace of mind.

 All customer data is managed in accordance with General Data Protection Regulation (GDPR).